The reason you’re in a dead bedroom, is You.

 So here’s the skinny.
 The reason you’re in a dead bedroom, is you.

-However, I want you to know that there isn’t a quick fix to your dead bedroom situation.
-I want you to realise that you are going to need to be prepared to be patient.
-You are going to need to put in a lot of hard work and self reflection if you want things to improve.
+Please bear in mind though, there isn’t a quick fix to your dead bedroom situation.
+I want you to realise that you are going to need to be prepared to be patient before anything changes.

 I also want you to know that sometimes, with the best will in the world, you can’t fix this.
-Sometimes, things are not reparable, as much as you want them to be.

-The thing is here, you can grow apart, or you can grow together.
-I think that from my experiences of talking to people in dead bedroom situations, most relationships grow apart, and people stop trying, and I get that.
+The thing is, you can grow apart, or you can grow together.
+I think from my experiences of talking to people in dead bedroom situations, most relationships grow apart, and people stop trying, and I get that.
 But, if you want to change things, you’ve got to find a way to start trying again, and that’s going to take some energy.
 It’s difficult to know where to start.
 So, I recommend starting with you, and making you happy first.
 Then, you can think about making the relationship happy.

 Side note – if things are truly terrible for you, and your relationship is harming you, you should consider what you can do to get out of what you’re in.